-Calculations of target gain for targets illuminated from two sides are shown in Fig. 5.
+Calculations of target gain for indirect drive targets illuminated from two sides are shown in Fig. 5.
 These calculations, performed at LLNL, give target gain as a function of beam energy and beam focal spot radius.
-The gain also depends on ion range, as given by the kinetic energy.
-The curves shown correspond to a heavy ion (A \simeq 200) with kinetic energy of about 10 GeV, as can be seen in Fig. 1.
+The gain also depends on ion range, as given by the ion mass and the kinetic energy.
+The curves shown correspond to a heavy ion (A $\simeq 200$) with kinetic energy of about 10 GeV, as can be seen in Fig. 1.